Sunday, 31 January 2021

 Oh we are so glad to have our furry boy safe home.

-Monday 4 January 2021
+Monday, 4 January 2021

 Burst pipe and big lockdown

 We usually aim to take down our Christmas decorations about the 5th January, which is Twelfth Night.
 This is apparently when the Three Wise Men arrived to bring their gifts to baby Jesus, after following the Star of Bethlehem which led them to his stable.
-This year we decided to take them down a day early so that the room is all ready for 2021.
+This year we decided to take them down a day early so that the room is all ready to be Cat's office again.
 Taking down the decorations and dismantling the tree was remarkably quick.
 First the baubles and tinsel, then the lights, then James took the tree outside and cut off its branches.
 Down came the Christmas cards from their wall display, a quick hoover and voila, the lounge is back to its usual condition.

 Ally went out to go for a walk with a friend, and on his return he was our hero, because he noticed that a jet of water was spraying across the back of the house from our outside tap.
 It had burst in the cold, probably when it unfroze.
 Ally could see it appearing past the side of the house as he came up the path!
 He ran inside and alerted James and they rushed to find the stopcock and turn off the water.